 |Hire car following accident – not your fault||Yes||No||No|

 - cost to reduce your hire car accident damage excess (if we arrange the hire car through one of our providers).

 You can hire a car on consecutive days or a day here and there.
-For example, if your car is badly damaged and likely to be in the repair shop for more than 14 days, you may decide to catch public transport to work during the week and hire a car on weekends.
-That way, there’s less chance of you exhausting your hire car benefit before your car’s been fixed.
+For example, if your car is badly damaged and likely to be in the repair shop for longer than your policy’s hire-car time limit, you may decide to catch public transport to work during the week and hire a car on weekends.
+That way, there’s less chance of you reaching the limit before your car’s been fixed.